Skip to main content

 The seizure occurred on Feb.
 1 at Veterans International Bridge, when CBP officers referred a vehicle for a secondary examination.
 During the examination, CBP officers and agriculture specialists discovered 11 plastic jars containing deceased reptiles.
 The driver did not declare and lacked requisite import paperwork for the reptiles from U.S. Fish and Wildlife Service.
 The incident remains under investigation by FWS.
 The reptiles were seized and turned over to FWS.

-For more information on proper importation of wildlife and animal products, see the following FWS link and the following USDA link.
+For more information on proper importation of wildlife and animal products, see the following FWS link.